-An MRI of the heart provides 3D pictures with details of information and real-time condition of the heart chambers to help diagnose and guide treatments.
+An MRI scan of the heart provides 3D pictures with details of information and real-time condition of the heart chambers to help diagnose and guide treatments.
 Dr Mohamed Sulaiman, our MRI specialist, performs cardiac MRI in affiliated hospitals to guide treatment of congenital or acquired heart diseases.
 For an appointment, please call us today.

 Magnetic resonance imaging is another way to take clear pictures of the heart and surrounding blood vessels and measure heart function.
 The MRI scan in Dubai uses painless magnet waves to evaluate the heart and the blood vessels connected to the heart and lungs.
 Often a small IV will need to be placed in the hand to give medications that show the blood flow in the heart or to give medications for sedation.